 This Superfoods Salad is loaded with healthy, nutritious fruits and vegetables, protein-rich quinoa, and omega-3 packed salmon!

 Have you made any New Year’s resolutions?
-I tend to eat a lot more sugar over the holidays, so I’ve added this adaptable Healthy Salad Recipe to our menu rotation.
+I tend to eat a lot more sugar over the holidays, so incorporating Healthy Salad Recipes into our menu rotation was ideal.
 Scroll down to see what you can add to boost your immune system, too!